Terms & Policies

 16.7.
 Force Majeure.
 Neither party will be liable to the other for any delay or failure to perform any obligation under this Agreement (except for a failure to pay fees) if the delay or failure is due to unforeseen events that occur after the signing of this Agreement and that are beyond the reasonable control of such party, such as a strike, blockade, war, act of terrorism, riot, natural disaster, failure or diminishment of power or telecommunications or data networks or services, or refusal of a license by a government agency.

 16.8.
 Subcontractors.
-Plait may use the services of subcontractors and permit them to exercise the rights granted to Plait in order to provide the Services under this Agreement, provided that Plait remains responsible for (i) compliance of any such subcontractor with the terms of this Agreement and (ii) for the overall performance of the Services as required under this Agreement.
+Plait may use the services of subcontractors and permit them to exercise the rights granted to Plait in order to provide the Services under this Agreement, provided that Plait remains responsible for (i) compliance of any such subcontractor with the terms of this Agreement and (ii) for the overall performance of the Services as required under this Agreement, and (iii) compliance with the terms of the BAA.

 16.9.
 Disclosure.
 Nothing in this Agreement prevents Plait from disclosing Customer Data to the extent required by law or court orders, but Plait will use commercially reasonable efforts to notify Customer where permitted to do so.